-How to Wash Raw Wool and Fiber correctly (without felting it!)
+How to scour or wash raw wool and fiber correctly (without felting it!)

-Easy, step by step instructions for scouring wool at home without felting it.
+These simple instructions will show you exactly step by step the basic steps for scouring of wool or other animal fiber.
 You will be able to take a stinky, greasy, dirty sheep fleece and turn it into lovely, clean wool, ready for spinning, carding or felting!

 As I was going through my old posts the other day, I came across a tutorial for washing wool or fiber with rainwater.
 Well, I apologize because that article is totally inadequate.

-Really, the timing is perfect since I just bought a bunch of greasy sheep fleeces at the Kentucky Sheep and Fiber Fest which are super filthy and have to be scoured.
+Really, the timing is perfect since I just bought a bunch of greasy sheep fleeces at the Kentucky Sheep and Fiber Fest which are super filthy and have to be thoroughly deep cleaned before I can use them.

 The really fun part of washing a ready dirty fleece is that unless you know the animal, you don’t really know what color the wool will be once it has been washed.
 It is usually much prettier than I expected.